-These homemade keto tortilla chips are the perfect low carb snack.
-They are super crispy, crunchy and fantastic for dipping.
-If you are craving crispy chips, these are incredible to dip in salsa, guacamole or cheesy sauce.
+These homemade easy keto tortilla chips are super crispy, crunchy, and fantastic for dipping.
+Enjoy the best low carb tortilla chips made with just 3 ingredients, incredible to dip in salsa, guacamole, or a cheesy sauce.

-At only 4g net carbs for eleven tortilla chips, they are a perfect keto low carb snack.
+And the best part?
+They’re only 4g net carbs for eleven tortilla chips – the perfect keto snack.

 I’m trying to decide if I’m mostly a dessert fan or salty snacks fan.
 I’m not sure if I can choose, but until I figure it out, I’ll say I love having both.
 It all depends on my state of mind.
-Some days I love having keto desserts and others I’m all about having low carb salty snacks.
+Some days go for desserts, and on others I’m all about salty snacks.

-The good part is that this recipe for tortilla chips has only natural ingredients and seasonings unlike like a bag of store-bought chips that has tons of artificial flavoring and colorings and are fried in inflammatory fats.
+The good part is that this recipe for tortilla chips has only natural ingredients and seasonings unlike a bag of store-bought chips that have tons of artificial flavoring and colorings and are fried in unhealthy fats.

 Can you believe that salty chips actually have sugar added?
 It’s insane, but companies disguise sugar under at least 61 different names.

 Are Tortilla Chips Keto Friendly?